epomatti/az-data-services/README.md

 bash scripts/createSynapseSQLScripts.sh
 ```

-Connect to Synapse and execute the scripts.
+Now, connect to Synapse Web UI or directly to the SQL endpoint and and execute the scripts.

 ### 🧰 3- Databricks cluster configuration